Last updated - November 29th 2018

 Whenever possible, we serve food and drink from local, independent companies run by people who love what they do.

-Baby changing facilities are only available on our Class 180 services.
+Baby changing facilities are available on all of our services.
 These can be found in the disabled toilet located in coach F.

 6. WHEN THINGS GO WRONG

 When things go wrong, our staff are trained to identify and resolve any journey difficulties you may have.
 If you are inconvenienced during your journey please bring this to the attention of our staff as soon as possible, so that we can try to resolve things to your satisfaction straight away.

 Sometimes problems occur outside our control that may affect your journey.
 We will do our best to advise you of any delays that may affect you.